Complete moduli of cubic threefolds and their intermediate Jacobians: Extending the intermediate Jacobian map versus extending the Prym map

 For the cup product statement (3), we can argue geometrically.
 Suppose a linear section killed the non-trivial global section (up to scaling it is unique).
 Then this global section must be supported on a line; in other words, the discriminant curve must contain a line, and the theta characteristic has a unique non-trivial global section (up to scaling), which is supported on this line.
 The restriction of the theta characteristic to this line must be a root of the restriction of the canonical line bundle $K_D=\mathcal O_D(2)$ to the line.
 Therefore it is a section of $\mathcal O_{\mathbb P^2}(1)$ restricted to the line.
 It must vanish at all intersections with other components of $D$ (to be killed by the linear form which is zero only on the line, the section must be zero already on the other components), and so the line meets the rest of $D$ in a unique point.
-The cubic then has a unique singularity, which implies that the discriminant must be integral (see \cite[Cor.~3.7]{cml}), a contradiction. \end{proof}
+A reducible plane quintic $D$ consisting of a line $D'$ meeting the residual plane quartic $D''$ in a single point $p$ will not have allowable singularities (e.g., \cite[Proof of Cor.~3.7]{cml}), giving a contradiction with Proposition \ref{P:Fano}.
+More precisely, if $p$ is a type $A_k$-singularity of $D$, then by B\'ezout, it will be of type $A_k$ with $k\ge 7$, and if it is a type $D_k$-singularity, it will be of type $D_k$ with $k\ge 8$, none of which are allowable. \end{proof}